jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - A means something with a closer meaning to "agent",
 - while O means something with a closer meaning to "theme".

-If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs.
+If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs, with A being the "external" argument (SpecvP) when there are two core argument being present and O being the internal one, and S marking the argument when there is only one.
-What really is important

 In passive sentences, it is consistent to